composed-ch/clojure-phrasebook/content/11-lazy-sequences.md

-Write a function `sum-up-to` that reads lines from a text file, tries to parse them as numbers, sums those numbers up until a given limit is reached, and writes the processed numeric lines into a output text file.
+Write a function `sum-up-to` that reads lines from a text file, tries to parse them as numbers, sums those numbers up until a given limit is reached, writes the processed numeric lines into a output text file, and returns the sum.
 Both `source` and `target` paths and the `limit` are given as parameters.

-Hint: Use `with-open`, `clojure.java.io/reader`, `clojure.java.io/writer`, and `line-seq` for (lazy) file processing.
+Hint: Use `with-open`, `clojure.java.io/reader`, `clojure.java.io/writer`, and `line-seq` for (lazy) file line by line processing.

 Test: Given the following file `lines.txt`: